-- All job descriptions and person specifications will include a statement of commitment to safeguarding and promoting the welfare of children as well as the need for successful applicants to be DBS checked; - Comprehensive information from applicants will be obtained and scrutinised and any discrepancies or anomalies will be investigated and resolved; - Independent professional and character references relating to an applicant's suitability to work with children and young people will be obtained directly from the referee; - A face-to-face interview with at least two interviewers will be held with all shortlisted applicants prior to engagement.
-At least one of the interviewers should be a DSL/DSP; - The identity, qualifications and previous employment history of the successful applicant will be verified before appointment; - A check will be made to confirm the right of the successful applicant to work in the United Kingdom before appointment; - Where the successful applicant has lived outside the United Kingdom, such further checks as are considered appropriate will be carried out before appointment; - A check of the relevant mandatory lists (set out below) and a disclosure (DBS) check will be carried out in respect of the successful applicant before appointment;
+- All job descriptions and person specifications will include a statement of commitment to safeguarding and promoting the welfare of children as well as the need for successful applicants to undergo an Enhanced DBS check. - Comprehensive information from applicants will be obtained and scrutinised and any discrepancies or anomalies will be investigated and resolved. - At least two independent professional and character references relating to an applicant's suitability to work with children and young people will be obtained directly from the referee. - A face-to-face interview with at least two interviewers will be held with all shortlisted applicants prior to engagement.
+At least one of the interviewers should be a DSL/DSP. - The identity, qualifications and previous employment history of the successful applicant will be verified before appointment. - A check will be made to confirm the right of the successful applicant to work in the United Kingdom before appointment. - Where the successful applicant has lived outside the United Kingdom, such further checks as are considered appropriate will be carried out before appointment.

-- Any offer of employment or engagement will be made conditional upon the satisfactory completion of the above checks and verifications; - The welfare and protection of children, young people and vulnerable adults who are students at WLES is our first priority.
+- A check of the relevant mandatory lists (set out below) and an enhanced disclosure (DBS) check will be carried out in respect of the successful applicant before appointment. - Any offer of employment or engagement will be made conditional upon the satisfactory completion of the above checks and verifications. - When a former member of staff returns to work for WLES after a period of absence, an additional reference will be obtained from the place of work where that staff member had worked in the interim period. - When recruiting homestay hosts, WLES requires two satisfactory references for the lead host, as well as an Enhanced DBS check for all adults who live in the home.
+If the homestay host is sourced through a third-party accommodation provider, WLES will confirm that these checks have been made. - The welfare and protection of children, young people and vulnerable adults who are students at WLES is our first priority.
 Therefore, applicants with a criminal record which the school's management feel may pose a threat to students because of the nature of their offence(s) will be excluded from the recruitment process.
-Applicants' DBS checks will be scrutinised individually, and the exclusion decisions will be reached by at least two managers and, if necessary, the Local Safeguarding Children Bureau may be consulted.
+Applicants' DBS checks will be scrutinised individually, and the exclusion decisions will be reached by at least two managers and, if necessary, the Local Safeguarding Children's Bureau may be consulted.